ryan-hays/core/misc/affinity_freshman.md

 ###_Quick Introduction to Affinity_
-_this page assembles together the resources that can help anyone, even without specific machine learning background to start working on affinity in less than two weeks._
+_The aim of the resources on this page is to allow anyone, even without specific machine learning background, to quickly get up to speeed with Affinity Core virtual screening engine.
+The estimated time for completions is under two weeks._

 ####Background Readings
-_"Convolutional Neural Networks for Visual Recognition"_
+_If you are familiar with all of the concepts in this list: weights, biases, activation function, ReLU, softmax, convolution, pooling, layers of depth, batch, gradient descent, AdamOptimizer, please feel free to skip to the next section._
-http://cs231n.github.io/
+_CS231n "Convolutional Neural Networks for Visual Recognition"_ http://cs231n.github.io/
 Please, read through
 Module 1, Neural Networks